 © Rosemary Westwell

 Notes on a Scandal (2006).
-Dir.: Richard Eyre.
+Director: Richard Eyre.
 Cast: Judi Dench, Cate Blanchett, Bill Nighy, Andrew Simpson, Phil Davis, Anne-Marie Duff.
-Scr.: Patrick Marber; from Zoe Heller's novel.
+Screenplay: Patrick Marber; from Zoe Heller’s novel.

 Arts Critic Rosemary Westwell has written for several publications, including “The Independent” and “Musical Opinion.”